Aliases for CD24 Gene

 This gene encodes a sialoglycoprotein that is expressed on mature granulocytes and B cells and modulates growth and differentiation signals to these cells.
 The precursor protein is cleaved to a short 32 amino acid mature peptide which is anchored via a glycosyl phosphatidylinositol (GPI) link to the cell surface.
 This gene was missing from previous genome assemblies, but is properly located on chromosome 6.
 Non-transcribed pseudogenes have been designated on chromosomes 1, 15, 20, and Y. Alternative splicing results in multiple transcript variants. [provided by RefSeq, Apr 2014]

 GeneCards Summary for CD24 Gene

 CD24 (CD24 Molecule) is a Protein Coding gene.
-Among its related pathways are Hematopoietic cell lineage and Developmental Biology.
-GO annotations related to this gene include protein kinase binding and carbohydrate binding.
+Diseases associated with CD24 include Multiple Sclerosis.
+Among its related pathways are L1CAM interactions and Developmental Biology.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and carbohydrate binding.

 UniProtKB/Swiss-Prot for CD24 Gene

 May have a pivotal role in cell differentiation of different cell types.
 Signaling could be triggered by the binding of a lectin-like ligand to the CD24 carbohydrates, and transduced by the release of second messengers derived from the GPI-anchor.
 Modulates B-cell activation responses.
 Promotes AG-dependent proliferation of B-cells, and prevents their terminal differentiation into antibody-forming cells (PubMed:11313396).
 In association with SIGLEC10 may be involved in the selective suppression of the immune response to danger-associated molecular patterns (DAMPs) such as HMGB1, HSP70 and HSP90.
 Plays a role in the control of autoimmunity (By similarity).